SQL Compare

 Comparison operators in SQL are used to evaluate conditions and return boolean results (TRUE or FALSE).
 They are essential for filtering data, sorting results, and making decisions within SQL queries.
 Different operators allow you to check for equality, inequality, greater than, less than, and more.
 Understanding these operators is crucial for creating complex queries that extract specific information from databases.
 For instance, you might want to find all customers who live in a particular city or all products priced above a certain threshold.
 These operations are the building blocks for more advanced queries and data manipulation tasks.
 Mastering comparison operators is a key step in becoming proficient in SQL.

-Why sql compare is important
+Why SQL Compare is important

 Comparison operators are fundamental to SQL.
 They allow you to filter data based on specific conditions, which is essential for retrieving the exact information you need from a database.
 Without them, you would be unable to perform targeted searches and data analysis.